LukaszObara/LeNet5/README.md

 # LeNet5
 We describe the components and how to built a convolution neural network (CNN) similar to that described in <em>Gradient Based Learning Applied to Document Recognition</em> by LeCunn et al..
-We built all the necessary layers/components  using `Theano` and test various gradient descent methods on the MNIST dataset.
+All the necessary layers/components  are built using `Theano`.
+In addition, a number gradient descent methods are tested on the MNIST dataset.

 The network will consist of a series of convolution layers, pooling layers and a fully connected layer and can be visualized by the following diagram